 7. A Spa Day

 A day at the spa will always be a hit for any non-materialistic Christmas present.
+If you’re looking to give an experience gift, look no further.
 Deep tissue massages, a little sauna time and a mani-pedi are just a few of the many treats that await you inside this mini version of heaven.
 This gift is perfect for those loved ones who haven’t had a day to themselves all year (okay mom, you caught me, this one’s for you).

 8. A Consumable Item

 One word: food.
 I don’t know about you, but as an always-hungry college student, food has become the only way to my heart.
 Skip gifting the dry fruit cake this year and really splurge on something mouthwatering and special.
 Edible food arrangements are always a good route when gifting food.
-Order a candy arrangement for your little brother or quality chocolate display for that special someone.
+Order a candy arrangement for your little brother or quality chocolate display for that special someone who calls themselves a foodie.
 This gift may not last long, but if you pick the right treat, it’ll mean more to them than any high-tech hoverboard ever would.